adityjoshi/obsidian/java m3.md

 ### 3. **BLOCKED**

-- **Description**: A thread enters the `BLOCKED` state when it tries to enter a synchronized block or method and the lock is not available.
+- **Description**:A thread enters the 'BLOCKED' state **when it's trying to access a resource that's currently held by another thread**.
+In this state, the blocked thread cannot proceed until the resource it needs becomes available.
 - **Transition**:
   - **Lock Acquisition**: The thread transitions back to `RUNNABLE` once it acquires the lock.